Cult of personality: Monarchists

 Ottoman sultans Mehmed the Conqueror and Abdul Hamid II have cults of personality created by religious conservatives and Islamists.
-The cults created for the sultans are kept alive by devout Muslims who oppose secular lifestyle and secularist ideas.
-Scholars have attributed a resurgence in Abdul Hamid's personality cult an attempt to check Atatürk's established image as the founder of modern Turkey.
+The cults created for the sultans are kept alive by devout Muslims who oppose secular lifestyles and secularist ideas.
+Scholars have attributed a resurgence in Abdul Hamid's personality cult as an attempt to check Atatürk's established image as the founder of modern Turkey.

-In recent years there has been a growing cult of personality in Turkey around current President Recep Tayyip Erdoğan.
+In recent years, there has been a growing cult of personality in Turkey around current President Recep Tayyip Erdoğan.